 The final, and perhaps most important, aspect of our house style is about the plays we choose to put on.
-Whilst every production will observe the nine principles outlined above, we aim to present a distinctive programme of work which is distinctive from the typical offer from our competitors.
+Whilst every production will observe the nine principles outlined above, we aim to present a distinctive programme of work,broadly consisting of three elements:

 1. Shakespeare made accessible, usually through the use of music and a strong concept or setting such as As You Like It in the summer of Love or The Merry Wives of Windsor at an 80s rock festival.

 2. Beautifully produced classics from the likes of Chekhov, Wilde and Strindberg.

 3. Modern plays of the late twentieth and early twenty first century and our own commissioned new writing.

 Although we aim, and strive, to be inclusive and collegial, we believe that excellence in art is only achieved by a form of benign dictatorship.
 Directors and designers are artists, and not elected officials.
 They should and will and do listen, but, in the end, they are allowed to be arbitrary and unreasonable and their word is final.